cds-snc/design-research-handbook/_pages/en/about-research/design-research-consultations.md

 trans_url: "/fr-needed/"
 ---

-Design research is different than traditional government consultantations.
+Design research is different than traditional government consultations.

 Consultations often:
 * Focus on gathering the public's views, ideas and concerns